 The ENplus® Management follows up on every misuse of the trademark.
 You can help us combat fraud by checking the list of ENplus® Producers and Traders on our website to authenticate an ENplus® seal.
 Our Blacklist will also help you identify known fraudsters.
-If you suspect a fraud case, you can refer to our online guide on how to detect fraud, and use our online form to flag it to us.How to detect fraud?
+If you suspect a fraud case, you can refer to our online guide on how to detect fraud, and use our online form to flag it to us.

-In both cases, consumers are misled about the quality of their pellets, which may have a severe impact on the maintenance and efficiency of their appliance.
+In all cases, consumers are misled about the quality of their pellets, which may have a severe impact on the maintenance and efficiency of their appliance.
 On top of it, fraud seriously undermines the efforts of all certified companies for a fair and transparent pellet market.

-That is why the ENplus® management is so strongly committed to combating fraud everywhere, and encourages anyone who suspects a fraudulent use to report it via our online form.
+That is why the ENplus® management is so strongly committed to combating fraud everywhere, and encourages anyone who suspects a fraudulent use of the ENplus® trademark to report it via our online form.

 Irregular use of the ENplus® trademark in marketing operations, such as these:

-Product misuses, the fraudulent use of the ENplus® seal on pellet bags, and the second most common type of fraud tackled by ENplus®
+Product misuses, the fraudulent use of the ENplus® seal on pellet bags, and the second most common type of fraud tackled by ENplus®:

 The ENplus® Management has adopted a two-step approach.
 The first one is to contact the infringing company to try and solve the problem in an amicable manner.
-In a vast majority of cases no further action is required, as attested by our resolution rate of 73%.
+In a vast majority of cases no further action is required, as attested by our resolution rate of 63%.

 However, some cases remain unsolved after this first step.
 For these, we enter a second phase, more coercive, whereby fraudulent companies see their name and actions exposed in our public registrar, the Blacklist, pending a final resolution of the case.

-Ultimately, ENplus® reserves the right to initiate legal proceedings against fraudsters, in which case they may face charges and penalties up to €5,000.
+Ultimately, ENplus® reserves the right to initiate legal proceedings against fraudsters, in which case they may face charges and penalties.